 - Vaccinations for traveling to Uganda.
 If done early these vaccinations are cheaper, but if you decide to wait until the last minute, they will be upwards of $600.

 - Additional Snacks and Meals while away from Abaana’s Hope: A basic Western type meal and soda will cost approximately 20,000 shillings ($8).
 Your fees will automatically cover at least one meal with the group at a restaurant each week.
 Any extra outings will be at the individual’s expense.
-This expense will obviously depend upon how often you go out to eat and what you eat.
-There are different grocery stores which have a variety of snacks.
+This expense will obviously depend upon how often you choose to eat out and what you eat.
+There are different grocery stores that have a variety of snacks.
 Most Western type snacks are more expensive than African distributed foods.
 Previous interns have spent $20-$30 per month on extra snacks.
 Again, this will vary from person to person.

 Please take a moment to download and complete the application packet provided and email the completed packet, along with a current photo, resume and three references to: firstname.lastname@example.org Your application will be reviewed by our Abaana’s Hope staff and someone will be in touch with you soon.